Nymphet/sexinsex-crawler/README.md

 # sexinsex-content-crawler

-A simple python crawler for novels listed on this webpage http://www.sexinsex.net/forum/thread-2507213-1-1.html
+A simple python crawler for [sexinsex board](http://www.sexinsex.net)

 Also works for most Discuz! forums.
 Just change the start url in config file.